ElusAegis/Enclave-PSSC/discussion-topics.md

 ## Constraints

+## Replay attacks until correct

+What we’ve just shown is an example of a simulation.
+Note that in a world where time runs only forward and nobody can trick me with a time machine, the hat-based protocol is correct and sound, meaning that after E^2 rounds I should be convinced (with all but negligible probability) that the graph really is colorable and that Google is putting valid inputs into the protocol.

+What we’ve just shown is that if time doesn’t run only forward — specifically, if Google can ‘rewind’ my view of time — then they can fake a valid protocol run even if they have no information at all about the actual graph coloring.

+But we should calculate how many rounds it takes to get a correct protocol run without any information about the constraints.

 ### Signatures in Ethereum

 We can omit using the public key in a sending message due to the paper bellow